The Executive Who Couldn't Stop Working Late

 The David Breakthrough

 David's breakthrough came when we mapped his conflict using the Evaporating Cloud Method.
 On one side: his need for quality and control.
-On the other: his team's need for development and autonomy.
+On the other: his own need to build a team that could grow and carry the work without him.
 Both legitimate.
 Both important.

 The traditional solution was compromise: delegate some things, keep others.
 This left everyone frustrated.

 The Perry Approach revealed something different.
 David's need for "control" was actually a need for confidence that standards would be met.
-His team's need for "autonomy" was actually a need for development through meaningful responsibility.
+His need to "let go" was actually a need for development — for a team that grew through meaningful responsibility, so the operation no longer rested on him alone.

 The breakthrough: What if David's role was to build the capability in others that gave him confidence in them?